shakaylac/Mid-course-Assignment/README.md

 ![Search Return Example](/readMeFiles/search-return-example.png)

-Videos to provide in this repo
+Videos provided in this repo:
 - Demo walkthrough video - `demo-app-walkthrough.mp4`
-- How to run the app with two VS code terminals - `running-the-app.mp4`
+- How to run the `api` and `assignment-app` applications with two VS code terminals - `running-the-app.mp4`

 VIDEO DISCLAIMER - You will need to clone the repo to your local device before you can watch the .mp4 files since GitHub does not support watching it from here.